John Gabel, 1872-1955

 Selective Coin-Op Phonograph Pioneer

 John Gabel (Johannes Göbl) was born on the 26th May 1872 in Metzenseifen (Medzev in Slovakia today) in the Austro-Hungarian Monarchy as son of a nail smith.
 He did not receive much school education as a child due to illness, but he did attend a course in metalworking encouraged by his father, and in 1886 at age 14 he immigrated to America to stay with his older brother in Cleveland in Ohio.
-After two years with odd jobs the 16 year old John Gabel was encouraged by friends and family to try to make it on his own in the industrial city of Chicago, and he soon found a good job at the Felt & Tarrant Manufacturing Company making calculating machines.
+After two years with odd jobs the 16 years old John Gabel was encouraged by friends and family to try to make it on his own in the industrial city of Chicago, and he soon found a good job at the Felt & Tarrant Manufacturing Company making calculating machines.
 After a few years John Gabel was hired by the newly formed Mills Novelty Company (M.B.M.
 Cigar Vending Co.) on the corner of West Washington and South Canal Street (before the company moved to South Jefferson Street) producing coin-op vending machines.
 The Mills Novelty company had some problems with a new line of amusement machines, and John Gabel immediately started working on adjustments and improvements.
 He was quickly promoted to machine shop foreman.
 After leaving the Mills company John Gabel was approached by John F. Bower (Bower Machine Co.), who wanted to make a line of slot machines at his facilities.
 John Gabel then developed a new 6-way floor amusement machine named "Master Mechanic", but he left the company before the new floor machine was introduced early in 1899 (one machine known to exist).
 In October 1898 John Gabel was co-founder of the Automatic Machine & Tool Company together with the contract cabinetmaker Edward Marius Mikkelsen, an immigrant Dane, who helped financing the firm for part ownership, and the patternmaker Emil Charles Mueller that he knew already from the Bower Machine Company.
 John Gabel purchased Edward M. Mikkelsen's part of the Automatic Machine & Tool Company about one year later, but Emil C. Mueller stayed with the firm until the 1940s as foreman and treasurer.

-John Gabel died at age 83 in a rest home in Elgin west of Chicago city on the 23rd December, 1955, and he was interred at the family monument at the Ridgewood Cemetery, Des Plaines, on the 27th December, 1955.
+John Gabel died at age 83 in a rest home in Elgin west of Chicago on the 23rd December, 1955, and he was interred at the family monument at the Ridgewood Cemetery, Des Plaines, on the 27th December, 1955.
 His wife Josephina Baretta Gabel died in San Diego, California, on the 24th January, 1940 (born 12th January, 1876).
-The Gabel family monument and grave markers can be found at the Ridgewood Memorial Park, North Milwaykee Avenue, Des Plaines.
+The Gabel family monument and grave markers can be found at the Ridgewood Memorial Park, North Milwaykee Avenue, Des Plaines (Section 7, Lot 199).
 Kurt Gabel (1896-1966) was married to Ruth Karen Erie Gabel (1905-1992).
 Robert Gabel (1899-1965) was married to Myrtle Helen Hedlund Gabel (1900-1924), engaged to Mabel around 1927, and finally married to Lola Linnie Blomberg Gabel (1908-1965).
 The grave marker of Robert and Lola Gabel can be found at the Memory Gardens Cemetery, East Euclid Avenue, Arlington Heights.

 Gert J. Almind